get-convex/convex-docs/docs/dashboard/teams.md

 ![Team switcher](/screenshots/team_selector.png)

+The team switcher also allows you to search for projects within a specific team.

-You may change the name of a team or invite new members to a team by clicking on the Settings navigation button while on the dashboard landing page.
+You may change the name of a team or invite new members to a team by clicking on the "Team Settings" button located on the top of the project list page.

 ## Team Settings